We support private landlords and letting agents in a number of ways to make sure their properties are safe and good quality.

 If you own an empty property we may be able to help bring it back into use too.

-If you’re a landlord or managing agent you can find out more about your rights and responsibilities below, and find more detailed information for landlords on GOV.UK.
+If you’re a landlord or managing agent you can find out more about your rights and duties below, and find more detailed information for landlords on GOV.UK.

 Repairs